-Victoria is one of the best states in Australia to travel in with a dog, whether you’re originally from the state or just passing through on a road trip.
-In my experience, Victoria is a very dog-friendly state, with plenty of things to do with your pup, and the best access to public transport for pets anywhere in Australia.
+Victoria is one of the best states in Australia to holiday with a dog, whether you’re originally from the state or just passing through on a road trip.
+In my experience, Victoria is a very dog-friendly state, with plenty of things to do with your pup.

 Whether you’re looking for ideas for your next weekend away with your dog, or are putting together a bucket list of everything you want to do in the state, check out my list of holiday ideas, plus my guides to specific towns and regions of Victoria.